cvc5/cvc5.github.io/index.md

 tracker</a>.

-If you have a question, a feature request, or if you would like to contribute in some way, please use the <a title="https://github.com/cvc5/cvc5/discussions">discussions feature on the cvc5 GitHub repository</a>.
+If you have a question, a feature request, or if you would like to contribute in some way, please use the <a title="cvc5 discussions" href="https://github.com/cvc5/cvc5/discussions">discussions feature on the cvc5 GitHub repository</a>.